IgorGreenIGM/Ploter-Flag-/Readme.md

- * Author : Mogou igor green
+* Author : Mogou Igor Green
 * Mail : igormogou86@gmail.com
- * File : Readme.md
 * Date : 2022/08/15 10:31:26

+**Resume** :

     This is a graph ploter program written in C and fully compatible with C++ (tested with gcc and g++) Which can draw a graph from datas stored in a single or multiple input files dynamically.

-**Usage** :
+**Setup** :

     to plot a file, you just need to specify the file path *after* the '-istream' command line option when starting the program for example : ploter.exe-istream "filePath.txt"